scsizmaz/scsizmaz/readme.md

 ## Hi, I'm Dr. Sandor Csizmazia 👋
-### I'm a data scientist and BI consultant from 🇭🇺 Hungary
+### I'm a data scientist and BI consultant from Hungary

 ## 🔭 I’m currently working on

 I took part in an in-house competition of the [Data36.com](https://Data36).com and the [dataklub.hu](https://dataklub.hu) Data Science Club.
-I was rewarded with a Special Prize using maschine learning tools.
-See my projects 😄.
+I was awarded a Special Prize using maschine learning tools.
+Take a look at my projects 😄.
 I'm working on time series forecasting concerning this project.